Boat Insurance FAQs

 Does my policy cover lightning strikes?

-Most of our sailing yacht or motorboat insurance policies cover the loss or damage caused by lightning strikes.
+This depends on your specific insurer’s Policy Wording.
 Please contact us for advice on the cover provided and to find out more.

 I want to charter out my boat, can you cover me?